pg-sharding/spqr/README.md

 # Stateless Postgres Query Router

-PostgreSQL is awesome, but it's hard to manage a single database with some terabytes of data and 105+ queries per second.
-Existing sharding solutions focus on analytical and hybrid workloads (OLAP, HTAP).
-Moreover, most of those solutions do not provide a simple, painless path for the monolith<->sharded transitions.
-That's why the Data Platform team of Yandex.Cloud designed SPQR.
+PostgreSQL is awesome, but it's hard to manage a single database with some terabytes of data and 10<sup>5</sup>+ queries per second.
+Current sharding solutions focus on analytical and hybrid workloads (OLAP, HTAP).
+Moreover, most of those solutions do not provide a smooth path for monolith to sharded transitions, which is why Yandex Cloud's Data Platform team developed SPQR.

 SPQR is a production-ready system for horizontal scaling of PostgreSQL via sharding.
 We appreciate any kind of feedback and contribution to the project.